justindthomas/blog/articles/20160406-adventures-in-haskell.md

 I've decided that I need to make a real effort to understand functional programming.

-I've written a lot of Java, Python, Javascript and Ruby.
+I've written a lot of Java, Python, JavaScript and Ruby.
 I'm comfortable with object-oriented frameworks, but have very little experience with functional languages.
-I've dabbled a little in Scala (that language was heavily used by the backend team of the last employer I worked with) but I never fully understood it or the underlying concepts.
+I've dabbled a little in Scala (that language was heavily used by the back-end team of the last employer I worked with) but I never fully understood it or the underlying concepts.

 With Haskell, I feel like I'm jumping in to the deep end without the object-oriented water wings that Scala allows.
-It's exhilirating and a little infuriating.
+It's exhilarating and a little infuriating.
 Thankfully, `#haskell` and `#snapframework` exist on Freenode and are populated by very obliging and patient personalities.

 I'll try to capture some of my more useful discoveries and realizations here in the hope that it may help others get started with Haskell.